-Following the year end the emergence of Covid19 presented a new risk to the charity and the economy as a whole.
-The Trustees have considered the Covid19 impact on the charity and expect to have some impact on the new financial year, but this is not expected to be significant or impact the charities ability to continue its activities.
+The emergence of Covid19 presented a new risk to the charity and the economy as a whole.
+The Trustees have considered the Covid19 impact on the charity and, while it has had some impact on 202021, this is not expected to impact on the charities ability to continue its activities in the future.